ishaanJ91/landsat/README.md

 ## 🤝 Contributing to LandStat

-We welcome and appreciate contributions from the community!
-If you are interested in contributing to the project, please follow these steps:

-1. **Fork the Repository**: Click the "Fork" button to create your copy of the LandStat repo.
+Contributions are welcome!
+If you'd like to improve the project, please:

+1. Fork the repository.
-2. **Create a New Branch**: Set up a new branch for your feature (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`).
-3. **Make Changes & Commit**: Implement your changes and commit them to the branch (`git commit -m 'Add new feature'`).
+3. Make your changes and commit them (`git commit -m 'Add feature'`).
-4. **Push to Your Branch**: Push the branch to your GitHub repository (`git push origin feature-branch`).
+4. Push the branch (`git push origin feature-branch`).
-5. **Submit a Pull Request**: Open a pull request to merge your changes into the main repository.
+5. Submit a pull request.

+Your contributions will help us make LandStat better!

 ## 📄 License